Whether blind people dream is an interesting question -- interesting enough to warrant numerous studies on the subject.

 Do Blind People Dream in Color?

 The answer to this question seems to rely on the individual.
-Of those people without sight who do see images in their dreams, the amount of color and images seem to depend upon several factors:
+Of those people without sight who do see images in their dreams, the amount of color and images seem to depend upon a couple of factors:

 - How long they've been blind